hismailbulut/Neoray/README.md

 if you want to use this NeoraySet commands and customize it then you need Neovim version 0.5.0

-The cursor is moving smoothly in neoray and you can specify how long it's move takes.
+The cursor is moving smoothly in Neoray and you can specify how long it's move takes.
 Default is 0.06 (1.0 is one second) You can disable it by setting to 0.
 ```vim
 NeoraySet CursorAnimTime 0.06